Your Guide to Buying Property in Greece

 Note: It would be great if you hire a lawyer to handle all the legal matters of the procedure.

-4) Quote and negotiate the property price: Taking care of your budget, quote the amount that suits your pocket.
-(Make sure not to state an unreasonable amount).
-Besides, keep factors like exchange rates, mortgage availability, and rates into consideration.
+4) Quote and negotiate the property price: Take care of your budget, and quote the amount that suits your pocket.
+But make sure that you’re not proposing an unreasonable amount.
+Take exchange rates, mortgage availability, and rates into consideration.
 After you have negotiated and settled on a final price, you are halfway there to buy property in Greece.

 Note: Make sure to check the extra charges adding up to the price of the property, like VAT.

 5) Reserve the property: Reserve the property by depositing a small amount to the seller to affirm that you will buy the property.
 This deposit is usually 10 percent of the total price.
 You will get your preliminary contract.

 Caution: Do not pay any amount without consulting with your lawyer, as you may be asked to sign a few documents as well.